input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 # v1.4.0 Migration guide

+**Important:**
+- Please read the whole document before attempting to perform any actions.
+- Whenever the guide requires running the `partner-chains-cli` binary, make sure the `pc-contracts-cli` of the version specified in the compatibility matrix is present in your active directory.
+In case of the 1.4.0 release it should be v7.0.1.

 ## Context

 This guide describes the process of migrating from Partner Chains SDK v1.3.0 to v1.4.0 for an already